Galvanized LED Barn Lighting Combines Best of Style and Efficiency

 Over the front entryway, David chose the Laramie LED Pendant customized with a 14″ shade, an 850 lumen LED, and a domed lens.
 While the Laramie has all of the classic style of an American made barn pendant, it gets a modern touch thanks to LED components from Cree, the nation’s leading innovator in LED lighting.

-Outside the game room, David and Allison chose an old favorite — the Old Dixie Gooseneck Light — also updated with LED components.
+Outside the game room, David and Allison chose an old favorite — the Bomber Gooseneck Light — also updated with LED components.
 This fixture features a 17″ shade on a G6 gooseneck arm to take it up and out from the facade.

 “We chose galvanized because we wanted something that wouldn’t chip, fade, or crack over time,” David explains.
 “The look and feel follows the corrugated metal structure of the house and helps enhance the style of the house.”

 The exterior of the home features multiple decks to take advantage of the scenery and help broaden the living spaces.
-For three of these spaces — the parking deck, the office deck, and the mudroom deck — the couple chose a slightly smaller 11″ Old Dixie gooseneck light and customized these with a G11 gooseneck arm which features a shorter projection than the G6 arm.
+For three of these spaces — the parking deck, the office deck, and the mudroom deck — the couple chose a slightly smaller 11″ Bomber Gooseneck Light and customized these with a G11 gooseneck arm which features a shorter projection than the G6 arm.
 These galvanized lights also feature the 850 lumen LED with the domed lens.

 And for the living room, dining room, and master decks, David stayed with the 11″ shade but chose a straight arm G17 gooseneck arm which fit better underneath the overhead decks.